StrongMind/culture/box_of_autonomy.md

 ## Development Time Box
-- Maximum delivery to production time box of 1 week
 - Sprint lengths of 1 week
 - Published schedule of time boxes for each team
 - Understood process, agreed up on by team